This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 When staying in a major city it will almost always be cheaper to walk to a nearby cafe or restaurant than dining in the hotel, unless you get free breakfast as part of your booking.

-Is there a fridge, microwave, coffee machine?
+If you’re choosing an apartment, is there a fridge, microwave, coffee machine?
 A fridge and microwave can be great for storing and reheating leftovers which saves you money on eating out.
 This is great for families storing milk, juice, and yogurts and other kids breakfast items to have on hand first thing in the morning.

 13. Check for family deals on your accommodation